Hvdvyve/ruby-on-rails-mock-api/README.md

+# A Ruby on Rails Api (mock + Postgres)

+This api is a deliverable for the Trending topics project.
+Gitpod was used for the setup & development.
+There are two versions:
+v1: A mock api
+v2: An api connected to the PostgressDb

+## Setup project

+Make sure you have Ruby 2.7.3 or higher installed.
+After pulling the repo, you need to run the following commands before running the server: bundle install

 # A Ruby on Rails with Postgres template on Gitpod

 This is a [Ruby on Rails with Postgres](https://rubyonrails.org) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).